 - Once the log has chilled, using a sharp, serrated knife, carefully cut each log into 1/2-inch-wide slices.
 (If each log is 12 inches, you will get 24 rolls from each one).
 Arrange the rolls 1 inch apart on the prepared baking sheets.
 Bake until the puff pastry is light golden brown and the cheese is hot and bubbly, about 18 minutes.
 Immediately sprinkle with chopped thyme, parsley, or chives as desired.
 Let cool slightly.
 Serve warm or at room temperature.

 - To make this recipe ahead: Fully bake the pinwheels, then let cool.
 Arrange in a flat layer on the baking sheet and freeze completely.
 Transfer to an airtight container and store for up to 1 month.
-Reheat on a parchment-lined baking sheet at 375 degrees F until warmed through.
+Reheat directly from frozen on a parchment-lined baking sheet at 375 degrees F until warmed through.
 You could also try freezing the pinwheels unbaked, but be careful of the grated cheese coming loose.
 Baking the pinwheels first, then freezing, is the easiest route.

 - Store leftovers at room temperature for up to 3 days.
 Rewarm in a 375 degree F oven.

 Join today and start saving your favorite recipes